A daily practice is a foundation of well-being.

-It’s what you can go to when life gets challenging.
-The centre in the chaos.
-The calm in the storm.
-It’s what you do to remember your inner strength and discover clarity.
-A daily practice helps build self-reliance as well as self-care, two often overlooked elements to well-being.
+A practice is what you can go to when life gets challenging.
+So that you can find your centre in the chaos, and be the calm in the storm.
+It’s what you do to remember your inner strength, strengthen your commitment to who you are, and find clarity for right action.
+A daily practice helps build self-reliance as well as self-care, two often overlooked elements of well-being.

 Whatever your practice is, be sure to ground the wisdom and self-knowledge you gain in your daily life.
-It may be easy to escape to this zone of peacefulness and zen and want to stay there.
-A daily practice is not about escaping, it’s about being present with all that is, with observation and no judgement.
+Because it feels so good, you may want to escape to this zone of peacefulness and zen and want to stay there.
+A daily practice is not about escaping; it’s about being present with all that is.
+The practice instills the quality of observation and no-judgement as an approach to the circumstances and people in our lives, adversity and joy.
 While a daily practice can help us anchor more inner peace, it is about supporting us and our well-being so we can live the lives we want and be the contribution we are and feel more fulfilled and connected.